Free cookie consent management tool by TermsFeed

 More things to do in Fez

-About Fes
+About Fez

 Want to get to know the city a bit better?
-Check out our guide about where to stay in Fes, it includes recommendations about the best areas, museums, attractions and other things to do.
+Check out our guide about where to stay in Fez, it includes recommendations about the best areas, museums, attractions and other things to do.

 If you like our list of the best hotels in Fes, then you should also check out our selection of recommended hotels in Cape Town or the best hotels in Marrakech.